MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdienumdeviceinfo.md

 ### -param DeviceInfoSet [in]

-A handle to the <a href="https://msdn.microsoft.com/library/Ff541247(v=VS.85).aspx">device information set</a> for which to return an <a href="https://msdn.microsoft.com/9ad0ef4f-4a67-4f16-8bb1-2242dad0d041">SP_DEVINFO_DATA</a> structure that represents a device information element.
+A handle to the <a href="devinst.device_information_sets">device information set</a> for which to return an <a href="https://msdn.microsoft.com/9ad0ef4f-4a67-4f16-8bb1-2242dad0d041">SP_DEVINFO_DATA</a> structure that represents a device information element.

 ### -param MemberIndex [in]